 Over the following year, Jake was essential in combat operations aboard the USS Hornet.
 They engaged Dominion forces on numerous occasions, and his Commanding Officer routinely gave him high evaluations.
 In one such encounter during a skirmish with Breen forces, their Executive Officer was killed when a torpedo struck the ship midsection.
 Jake temporarily stepped into the role and helped bring the situation back under control.

-However, his truly defining moment aboard the Hornet came in his final battle aboard the vessel.
+Jake’s truly defining moment aboard the Hornet came in his final battle aboard the vessel.
 During the Battle of Cardassia, the Hornet took immense casualties as a Jem’Hadar beetle rammed it’s port-side nacelle while she was defending the failing Romulan line.
 In the following explosions, a large portion of the senior staff and over a hundred crewmen were killed.
 Lieutenant JG Lewis again stepped in, taking command and bringing the crew together to continue the fight even with bodies scattered across the floor.
-Willing to do anything to finish the fight, he went so far as to order the medical officers to leave the dead where they fell until after battle and to instead focus on the wounded who still had a chance, and he had power rerouted to weaponry and shielding from nearly every other system, including life support, shutting off several decks entirely.
+Willing to do anything to finish the fight, he went so far as to order the medical officers to leave the dead where they fell until after battle, and he had power rerouted to weaponry and shielding from nearly every other system, including life support, shutting off several decks entirely.

 As they returned to their wits, even badly damaged and with only a skeleton crew, it quickly became clear that the Romulan line had completely lost cohesion after its flagship had been destroyed early in the battle.
 Assuming command not only of his own vessel, he started issuing orders to the vessels around him, organizing a cohesive effort along part of the Romulan line long enough for their Federation and Klingon allies to realize what was happening and send support.
 After disabling several more Jem’Hadar vessels, the Hornet was eventually disabled.
 As another Jem’Hadar beetle barreled down on the incapacitated vessel, Jake watched helpless, know it was very likely the end.
 However, just as the beetle prepared to land the final blow, a Romulan fighter rammed the enemy cruiser, a sign of respect for what the crew had done to bring the line back under control.
 Jake has never forgotten the feeling he felt when that faceless Romulan pilot sacrificed his own life to save the lives of the Starfleet crew on the Hornet.